Introduction To High Velocity Air Conditioning

 Limited cooling capacity: A high velocity air conditioner may not be able to provide as much cooling as other types of air conditioning systems, especially in large or open spaces.

 Noisy operation: Some people complain that high velocity air conditioning systems can be quite loud, due to the high velocity of the air being blown through the ducts.
 This can be disruptive to occupants of the building and may not be suitable for certain environments, such as hospitals or libraries.
-However, studies haven’t really pinpointed noise as being disruptively different.
+However, studies have shown the noise to be indistinguishable to occupants.
 In fact, read on below we found a study that directly compared noises.

 Limited flexibility: High velocity air conditioning systems are designed to be installed in specific locations, and may not be able to be easily relocated or modified once installed.
 This can make them less flexible than other types of air conditioning systems.